stavis1/LipoCLEAN/README.md

 ## The executable version
 This method requires no installation but it is somewhat slower than the other options.
 1. Download the executable for your operating system, the trained model, and the example options file from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
-2. Extract `example_analysis.zip` and `QE_Pro_model.zip` into the same folder.
-There should be no folders nested under `QE_Pro_model/` and all files from `example_analysis.zip` should be in the top level folder.
+2. Extract `example_analysis.zip` and `MSD4_QE_Pro_model.zip` into the same folder.
+There should be no folders nested under `MSD4_QE_Pro_model/` and all files from `example_analysis.zip` should be in the top level folder.
 3. Add `LipoCLEAN.exe` to this folder.
 4. Open the folder with these files in a terminal such as `cmd.exe` or `bash`.
-5. Run `lipoCLEAN.exe --options example_analysis_options.txt`.
+5. Run `LipoCLEAN.exe --options example_analysis_options.txt`.
 On some systems the warning `No module named 'brainpy._c.composition'` will be displayed.
 This is not an error and does not impact the running of the tool.
 6. The results will be in a folder named `example_output/` the `example_output/QC/` folder contains several plots to assess the quality of the results.
-7. If you want a default version of the options file run `lipoCLEAN.exe --print options.txt`.
+7. If you want a default version of the options file run `LipoCLEAN.exe --print MSD4`.
 8. To use the tool on other data edit the `options.txt` file.

 ## The Conda version